cloudnative-pg/cloudnative-pg/docs/src/storage.md

     size: 2Gi
 ```

-Assuming the `cluster-example-1` Pod is the cluster's primary, we can proceed with the replicas first.
+Assuming the `cluster-example-1` pod is the cluster's primary, you can proceed
-For example start with cordoning the kubernetes node that hosts the `cluster-example-3` Pod:
+with the replicas first.
+For example, start with cordoning the Kubernetes node
+that hosts the `cluster-example-3` pod:

 ```
 kubectl cordon <node of cluster-example-3>
 ```

-Then delete the `cluster-example-3` Pod:
+Then delete the `cluster-example-3` pod:

 ```
 $ kubectl delete pod/cluster-example-3